DPardo7/pardoCSC4444FinalProject/README.txt

         (NO NUMBER CAN BE IN THE SAME ROW OR COLUMN)

 Tests:
-1. Start the game with the enter key, and see if goes to completion
+1. Start the game with the enter key, and see if it goes to completion
 2. Click/highlight a cell with the arrow keys or mouse click; then input a value
 3. Make sure that the Board can be reset or emptied